Storing your RV and preparing it for long term storage will extend its life and prevent it from damage.

 1. Find a Good Storage Space for Your RV

 There are two general types of RV storage space: enclosed and open.
 Enclosed storage spaces are, as the name suggests, closed off and often resembling compartmentalized warehouses.
 Your RV will have a roof, four walls and a secure door around it.
 Open storage spaces more often than not will only provide a roof over your RV and sometimes not even that.
 The rent for enclosed storage spaces is typically more expensive than that for open spaces but they are generally more secure.
 If you can't afford the rent for an enclosed space, you can opt to park your RV in an open space as long as you check out the reliability and the security measures implemented by the company running it.
+Campgrounds, RV dealerships and storage companies offer RV storage.
+You should check out the location first before deciding.
+You can find campgrounds that offer RV storage using our Advanced Smart Search.

 2. Invest in a Good RV Cover